 Once students have completed the CCP online application, they will meet with their High School Hub Representative for an academic planning session.
-The student will sign a Course Request Form, and then their guardian will sign.
-Once the high school designee signs the form, it is routed to the Admissions department to be processed, which may take some time.
+The student and their parent/guardian will sign a Course Request Form which is sent to the high school for approval.
+Once the high school designee signs the form, it is routed to the Office of Enrollment Management to be processed, which may take some time.
 The course request form is a REQUEST for courses.
 Completion of a course request form does NOT guarantee a seat in the course.